 Cloud services are being adopted by a majority of businesses because of their improved infrastructure and ease of use.
 Amazon took a great risk in 2006 by launching AWS cloud services, and now, AWS is one of the best choices with its flexible workspace and excellent customer support.
 There is no doubt that cyber-popularity comes with a side-effect — cyber hacks.
 And there is nothing better than a thorough AWS security audit to deal with them.

 There have been a number of instances where AWS security breaches were reported revealing several AWS vulnerabilities such as misconfiguration, leaky S3 buckets, and compromised network of AWS.
+If you want to learn more about AWS and its security services, take up the best AWS Solution Architect Associate certification and enhance your skills in the cloud domain to protect your data from vulnerabilities.

 Trust me, you would not want to deal with the aftermath of these vulnerabilities!
 In this article, we have compiled a list of steps to go through while performing an AWS security audit to bolt your AWS infrastructure beforehand.